wpmetabox/docsv2/docs/fields/radio.md

 import Screenshots from '@site/src/components/Screenshots';

-The radio field creates a simple list of radio inputs where you are able to select a single choice from the predefined list.
+The radio field creates a simple list of radio inputs where you can select a single choice from the predefined list.

 ## Screenshots